rcardin/http4s-tutorial/README.md

 ### Encoding the Response Body Using Circe

-The encoding process of a response body is very similar to the one just described for decoding a request body.
-As example, we go forward with the API getting all the films directed by a specific director during a year:
+The encoding process of a response body is very similar to the one described for decoding a request body.
+For example, we go forward with the API getting all the films directed by a specific director during a year:

 ```
 GET /movies?director=Zack%20Snyder&year=2021